MaShisongLab/SpacGPA/README.md

 **conda deactivate**

-**Note:** If you prefer a different CUDA/toolkit, edit the PyTorch lines in environment.yml to match your GPU / driver, or switch to CPU-only builds from pytorch.
-See [PyTorch](https://pytorch.org/get-started/locally/) for a suitable Version build for your CUDA/CPU
+**Note:** If you prefer a different CUDA/toolkit, edit the PyTorch lines in environment.yml to match your GPU / driver before installation.
+See [PyTorch](https://pytorch.org/get-started/locally/) for a suitable Version build for your CUDA/CPU.
+Option B provides a conservative working environment; try replacing the software in environment.yml with a newer version if you expect faster computations.

-### Option B — Planned package releases (not yet available)

-When published, installation will also be available via
-PyPI: **pip install spacgpa**
-or conda-forge: **conda install -c conda-forge spacgpa**

 ## Usage